LennartFr/20200401supplychain/README.md

  A blockchain network is comprised primarily of a set of peer nodes (or, simply, peers).
 Peers are a fundamental element of the network because they host ledgers and smart contracts.
 <p>

+Peers nodes leverage the gossip protocol to broadcast ledger and channel data in a scalable fashion.
+Gossip messaging is continuous, and each peer on a channel is constantly receiving current and consistent ledger data from multiple peers

  <img src="/img/peers.png">

 <p>
-Transaction are permanently stored in the Blockchain and also stored in the World state that contains the current value of all objects
+Transaction are permanently stored in the Blockchain and also stored in the World state that contains the current value of all objects.

 ## Transaction <br>
 Txn = buy<br>
 Issuer = MagnetoCorp<br>